Let's take a riding break and do a little analysis for a moment.

 So let's say there's a corner that your horse always wants to avoid, at all costs.
 Don't take the horse there.
 In fact, do the opposite!
 Show your horse that he can trust you by working as near to the area as you can without making him anxious.
 So stay in a comfort zone area, but do keep riding and working.

 Then slowly, work closer and closer to and through the corner (don't actually point him into the scary spot).
 Let your horse be your guide.
-If he becomes more agitated, back off a little, go a little further away.
+If he becomes more agitated, go a little further away.
 Keep him where he is responsive and breathing and able to be calm.
 Then one time, drift a little closer to the scary corner and see how it goes.

-It might take a month or longer to gain your horse's responsiveness and trust but each time he feels calmer about the scary situation, you have made progress.
+It might take a month or longer to gain your horse's responsiveness and trust, especially if he has completely blueprinted the spook in that area.
+But each time he feels calmer about the scary situation, you have made progress.

 4. Bends toward the scary object